manaswi-siripurapu/SpiceRoute/README.md

-Absolutely brooosey, I got you — here’s a clean, professional yet modern `README.md` you can directly copy-paste.
-It avoids excessive emojis and keeps it sleek for judges:

----

 # SpiceRoute

 SpiceRoute is a modern B2B web platform designed to streamline the procurement of raw materials for small vendors directly from verified micro-suppliers.
 Built using Django and Bootstrap, it offers an intuitive, region-aware, and responsive user experience.